Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Model

 \section{Model}

 Consider a truth-discovery setting where there are $m$ i.i.d.~questions.
-The principal distributes these questions to $n$ agents such that each agent answers multiple questions and each question is answered by more than one agent.
+The principal (requester) distributes these questions to $n$ agents (workers) such that each agent answers multiple questions and each question is answered by more than one agent.
 We first present the information structure when two agents, denoted as $i$ and $j$, answer an arbitrary question.
 Because questions are i.i.d., the same information structure will be applied to any question.

 \textbf{Signals}\; Suppose the underlying ground truth of the question is $Y\in \Sigma$.
 For example, if the answer to the question is either ``yes'' or ``no'', then $|\Sigma|=2$.
-Suppose agent $i$ and $j$ both answer this question.
-After careful thinking, they each observe a signal $X_i$ and $X_j$ respectively.
+Suppose agents $i$ and $j$ both answer this question.
+After exerting effort, they each observe a signal $X_i$ and $X_j$ respectively.
 For simplicity, we assume the signal space is the same as the ground truth space, i.e.~$X_i, X_j\in \Sigma$.
-We can interpret $X_i$ and $X_j$ as the high-effort signals, which are agents' best guess of $Y$ after exerting a substantial amount of effort.
+We can interpret $X_i$ and $X_j$ as the full-effort signals that the agents can obtain which are their best guesses of $Y$.

-In addition to their high-effort signals, agents can obtain cheap signals $Z_i, Z_j\in \Sigma$ that may or may not depend on $Y$.
-The cheap signals are usually strongly correlated, sometimes even more correlated than agents' high-effort signals.
+In addition to full-effort signals, agents can obtain cheap signals $Z_i, Z_j\in \Sigma$ that may or may not depend on $Y$.
+Cheap signals are usually mutually correlated with each other, sometimes even more correlated than agents' full-effort signals.
 For example, these can be the responses of two (potentially different) LLMs.

-We present the causal relationship of these variables in \cref{fig:causal}.
-Note that $X_i$ and $Z_i$ are independent conditioned on $Y$, meaning that the high-effort signal is only correlated with the cheap signal via the ground truth.
+We present the causal relationship among these variables in \cref{fig:causal}.
+Note that we assume $X_i$ and $Z_i$ are independent conditioned on $Y$, meaning that the full-effort signal is only correlated with the cheap signal via the ground truth.
 However, $Z_i$ and $Z_j$ may have additional correlations conditioned on $Y$.
-This may happen when agents cheat with LLMs trained on similar data.
+This may happen when agents rely on LLMs trained on similar data.

-\textbf{Strategies}\; The principal's goal is to collect high-effort signals from agents.
-This means that we consider scenarios where human expertise remains the gold standard, or AI underperforms human agents.
-Such situations arise when the notion of ground truth is inherently subjective, shaped by human preferences --- such as when labelers are asked to rank LLM responses according to personal preference, a common practice in reinforcement learning with human feedback.
+\textbf{Strategies}\; The principal's goal is to recover the ground truth as accurately as possible.
+We consider scenarios where AI underperforms human agents, motivating the principal to seek full-effort information from human agents.
+Such situations arise when the notion of ground truth is inherently subjective, shaped by human preferences\textemdash such as when labelers are asked to rank LLM responses according to personal preference, a common practice in reinforcement learning with human feedback.